surfedushare/harvester/README.md

 # Harvester

-Data harvester and search service for finding open access higher education learning materials.
+Data harvester and search API for finding (open access) higher education "products" like: learning materials and research output.

 The project consists of a Django Rest Framework API with an interactive documentation at /api/v1/docs/.
 Harvesting background tasks are handled by a Celery.